CodeCreatePlay/PandaEditor/README.md

 - Make sure you have Panda3D installed and a C++ compiler based on your OS.
 - Download the repository as a ZIP file and extract it to a location of your choice on your system.
-- On Windows, right click `buildMSW.ps1` and select `Run With PowerShell`.
-On Linux and macOS, simply run the `build.sh` script.
-Build scripts should download and extract all necessary dependencies.
+- On Windows, run `buildMSW.bat`.
+On Linux and macOS, run the `build.sh` script.
+These build scripts will automatically download and extract all necessary dependencies.

 <h2 align="center">HelloWorld tutorial</h2>

-PandaEditor uses a project-based workflow managed by its build system, simple run the build script based on your OS and it should handle most of the setup and initialization.
-For now, everything is managed through command-line interface.
+PandaEditor uses a project-based workflow managed by its build system.
+Simply run the build script for your OS, and it will handle most of the setup and initialization, including generating boilerplate code and setting up a basic scene template.
+Currently, project management is handled through the command-line interface.

 ### Creating a new project
-1. Start the build.sh or buildMSW.ps1 script.
+1. Start the `build.sh` or `buildMSW.bat` script.
 2. When prompted, enter the project name or index number.
 3. If the specified project does not exist, you will have the option to create it or choose another.